COVID-19 Level 3

-- All JRUUC gatherings and meetings will include an online accessibility option for those not able to gather physically.
-Online options might include separate virtual gatherings for people not able to attend in-person gathers, a set time to “stream in” people who’d like to greet people attending an in-person event, a Zoom option for meetings, or any other creative option that works toward wider inclusion. [added 6/2/21]
+All gatherings and meetings will include an online accessibility option for those not able to gather physically.
+Online options might include separate virtual gatherings for people not able to attend in-person gatherings, a set time to “stream in” people who’d like to greet people attending an in-person event, a Zoom option for meetings, or any other creative option that works toward wider inclusion.

-- Keep the size of the gathering to a maximum of 15 people, or split into smaller groups when the total exceeds 15.
-The organizer of the gathering is responsible to implement the outdoor gathering guidelines for this level, to communicate them to participants as needed, and to provide a means of virtual participation. [“if applicable removed 6/2/21]
+- Keep the gathering to a size that can ensure proper distancing, or split it into smaller groups if necessary for distancing.
+The organizer of the gathering is responsible to implement the outdoor gathering guidelines for this level, to communicate them to participants as needed, and to provide a means of virtual participation.

 - All participants will sign in, and the organizer will keep a copy of the sign-in sheet for two weeks in case contract tracing should be necessary.